williammosier/Hinmanmon/README.md

 ### Back End Specialist - William Mosier

-The back end specialist helped with the “Model” portion of BLOCKBUSTERS by writing the major classes that would be used in the main game, as well as implementing major pygame functionality into each of them.
-He also made headway in major game mechanics such as the basic paddle movement and advanced functionality such as the screen-wrap function for the paddle as it approached the ends of the screen.
-He collaborated with the Front End Specialist in the implementation of the classes into our Controller file, as well as develop our high-score database.
+The back end specialist helped with the “Model” portion of Hinmanmon by writing the major classes that would be used in the main game, as well as implementing major pygame functionality into each of them.
+He also made headway in major game mechanics such as the basic player movement and advanced functionality such as transfering between locations and keeping the player at the center of the screen except when reaching the edge of a location.
+He collaborated with the Front End Specialist in the implementation of the classes into our Controller file.

 ***